pra-navi/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

-    * 3b1.
+    * 3a1.
 CoordiMate shows an error message and prompts the user to enter a valid index.
-    * 3b2.
-User requests a deletion with a valid index.

-      Use case resumes at step 4.
+      Use case resumes at step 3.

 *{More to be added}*

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 1000 persons and tasks without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. Application should be designed for a single user.
 5. Data should be stored locally in a human-readable and editable text file.